 Step 1: Complete a bachelor’s degree in a behavioral, social science, or education field.

-Earning your bachelor's degree in a counseling or education related field creates a primer that allows you to explore the dynamics of helping professions and working with students with a focus on mental health foundations, educational systems, learning theories, and student services.
+Earning your bachelor's degree in counseling, education, or psychology related field creates a primer that allows you to explore the dynamics of helping professions and working with students with a focus on mental health foundations, educational systems, learning theories, and student services.

 Some school counseling degrees offer unique programs, such as Counseling@NYU's concentration on bilingual school counseling with coursework focused on language development and the adaptation of immigrant origin youth.
 Take the next step and request information from Counseling@NYU.